veemartx/ZiadaLite_2.0/src/docs/descriptions.md

         -> universal.
 To be shown in universal message bar -> Notification.
 Only Appear On Notification Panel -> System.
 Silent Only Sent to the system
+        -> Delivery (These are sent to update the other message statuses)

 Priority.
 A number between 0-5.
 Describing the urgency Target - The Target Branch,/ user, region etc